Deep Learning Model for Finding New Superconductors: Prediction of superconductivity in FeSCs by deep learning model

 To confirm the reliability of a model, we checked whether the model learned the feature of superconductivity by checking the effect of training data on the number of predicted FeSCs.
 We compared the predictions of five models trained using different data based on SuperCon and COD.
 The training data were as follows: (i) data before 2008 without LaFePFO and LaFePO; (ii) data before 2008 with LaFePFO and LaFePO; (iii) only conventional superconductors as of 2018; (iv) only cuprates as of 2018; and (v) both conventional superconductors and cuprates as of 2018.
 These models predicted the $T_\text{c}$ values of the FeSCs in SuperCon.
 In total, about 130 training and test runs were used for (i) and (ii) and about 170 training and test runs were used for (iii), (iv), and (v).

 Figure~\ref{fig: 2007-with-without} shows the results for (i) and (ii).
 As shown, the number of predicted FeSCs in Fig.~\ref{fig: 2007-with} is higher than that in Fig.~\ref{fig: 2007-without}.
 The average number of FeSCs predicted to have finite $T_\text{c}$ increased from 80 to 129.
 The median increased from 44 to 130.
 We checked the validity of the models using the materials reported by Hosono et al. When evaluating model (i), we removed materials containing Fe from the list.
 This was not done when evaluating model (ii).
 The baseline random precision and model precision were 0.32 and 0.5, respectively, for model (i), and 0.32 and 0.5, respectively, for model (ii).
 The model precision was sufficiently higher than the baseline, indicating that the models were valid.
+Because we did not use full data as the training data, the precisions were smaller than the value of 62 \% reported yet.
+It is also true for the rest other models (iii), (iv), and (v).

 These results show that these two materials had a large impact on the predictions.
 It is surprising, in view of deep learning, that 2 out of 60,000 training data points had such a significant influence on the model.
 However, this influence is reasonable because human experts can infer many FeSCs if they know that LaFePFO and LaFePO are superconductors.